ptapasu/play_time/README.md

-# time_control
+# play_time

-A tool for blocking access to apps such as games, or browsers, until certain conditions are met.
-Even then this will be for a limited amount of time, between a certain time frame.
+A tool for blocking access to apps such as games, browsers, and applications until certain conditions are met.
+Allows for the limitation of time for recreational activities.

 Prequisites: